 All I knew was that my bed was soaked in my blood, my blood pressure was down and everyone around me was freaking out.
 That recovery after C-Section was miserable and that day was so scary!

 That surgery was different from the first two.
 I just couldn’t get back to me.
 I felt exhausted and patiently waited for a little colour to come back to my face.

 My period came so soon even though I was breastfeeding.
 It was so bad I was not only packing extra clothes for the baby but for myself as well.
 So many of my nutrients were depleted and I never seemed to be able to get my anaemia under control.

 I felt like a disaster, to say the least.
 My answers that time were antidepressants.
 I look back and just shake my head.
 That was the solution I was given and we weren’t even close to getting to the root of this.
 I was miserable and like most of us do I listened to and trusted my healthcare provider.

-Two years after c-section this time and I was still in constant pain.
-My back hurt every day, I was bloated all of the time, I had to pee all the time and my periods would sometimes last up to 14 days.
+Two years after c-section and I still had constant back pain.
+This time, my lower back hurt every day, I was bloated all of the time, I had to pee all the time and my periods would sometimes last up to 14 days.
 I was depressed and exhausted and didn’t feel right in my own skin.
 Something was wrong but time and time again I was basically given the shrug of the shoulder and told: “Welcome to motherhood.”